benmvp/slides/2015/fossetcon/no-js.md

 - Using the `<label>` tag with the `for` attribute automatically focus field when clicked
 - The equivalent JavaScript is simple enough, but unnecessary!
-- This doesn't require any HTML5 support **[NEXT]**, you can use this in any browser!
+- This doesn't require any HTML5 support, you can use this in any browser!
-- Personally hate it when I have a tiny checkbox and a long label and i **have** to click the checkbox

 /////